finos/datahelix/examples/datetime-equal-to-dynamic-offset/README.md

-A profile that generates two dates which are equal with an offset.
+A profile that generates two datetimes which are equal with an offset.

 The first pair of dates have a positive offset.
 The second pair of dates have a negative offset.